eternights/MH2-TexturePack/README.md

-# MH2-TexturePack
+# *Manhunt 2* Texture Pack
-Manhunt 2 custom textures using PPSSPP
+*Manhunt 2* custom textures using PPSSPP, ported textures from PC and new ones.